- Babysitting for 11-15 year olds.

 - CPR Level C (adult, child, infant skills) is included in both Emergency First Aid and Standard First Aid

 - Emergency Child Care First Aid CPR/AED Level B (Child and infant skills)

 - Emergency First Aid CPR/AED Level C

-- Mental Health First Aid – Basic and Youth
+- Mental Health First Aid – Standard Virtual

 - Standard First Aid & CPR/AED Level C